TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 - [Flexbox Froggy](https://flexboxfroggy.com/) is a funny little game for practicing moving things around with flexbox.
 - [Flexbox Zombies](https://mastery.games/flexboxzombies/) is another gamified take on flexbox.
 Free, but requires an account.
+- [Flexbox KnightyAlign](https://knightyalign.com/) is a medieval-themed game for practicing flexbox with alignment challenges.
 - The [Basic Concepts of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) article on MDN is another good starting point.
 There are helpful examples and interactive sections.
 - [Aligning Items in a Flex Container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) goes into more depth on the topic of axes and `align-items` vs `justify-content`.
 - This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from freecodecamp is another decent resource.